 Thus, you will have that promotion once the stars align and the gods bestow favors upon you.

 Luck also plays a major role in becoming a ship captain.
-There are master mariners commanding a vessel at an age of 30.
+There are master mariners commanding a vessel at the age of 30.
 Others achieve that at a later part of their sea life.

 May the winds be in your favor.